botpress/botpress/docs/getting_started/trivia_flows.md

 Let's explore and understand the different concepts around Flow Management before we actually start playing with it.

-## State

-Each conversation has a **State** associated to this conversation.
-The state is created when the conversation session is started and is destroyed when the session is ended.

 ## Flows

 Your bot's conversation logic is specified in the flows.
 More complex bots are generally broken down into multiple smaller flows instead of just one, big flow.
 The reason for breaking down the bot into multiple flows is simply to ease maintailability and reusability.